azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 ORDER BY table_schema, table_name, constraint_name
 ```

-For this one, I need to join with `pg_class` twice to get the source and destination tables, not too hard 🙂.
-But as always, column names are not very clear not readable (sometimes just one letter of difference ^^).
+For this one, I needed to join with `pg_class` twice to get the source and destination tables, not too hard 🙂.
+But as always, column names are not very clear nor readable (sometimes just one letter of difference ^^).

 The last entity I needed to extract from PostgreSQL schema was custom types: